Android Architecture Pattern: How to Choose the Right One

 An Introduction to Android Architecture Patterns

 Siri, play “Here I Dreamed I Was an Architect” by the Decembrists.
 Upon mentioning architecture, what normally comes to mind are buildings and skyscrapers—maybe Ted Mosby.
 Little did you know that architecture is involved in many other aspects that have nothing to do with buildings?
 Well, this actually makes sense, as many things have very specific structures and need precise construction, just like buildings.
-One of the most common terms that include architecture is Android patterns.
+One of the most common terms that includes architecture is Android patterns.
 But what exactly is the Android architecture pattern?
 Follow this article to learn everything you need to know about it!

 What Is an Android Architecture Pattern?